-Think you need to relegate your beloved Mojito and Daiquiri to the metaphorical back of the closet along with your flip-flops?
+Think you need to relegate your beloved Mojito and Daiquiri to the metaphorical back of the closet along with your flip-flops during winter?
 Not so fast.
 With a few tweaks and swap-outs, your favorite patio pounders can easily become fireside sippers.

 Want to make a Mai Tai more seasonally appropriate?
-Mike Jones, the head bartender at Sable Kitchen & Bar in Chicago, suggests reaching for a funky aged rum, like an agricole or Jamaican bottling, a few dashes of spicy bitters (like Bittermens Elemakule Tiki bitters) and some Ramazzotti or Averna amaro.
+Mike Jones, the head bartender at Sable Kitchen & Bar in Chicago, suggests reaching for a funky aged rum such as an agricole or Jamaican bottling, a few dashes of spicy bitters (like Bittermens Elemakule Tiki bitters) and some Ramazzotti or Averna amaro.

-The Change in Seasons at Bar Mash in Charleston, S.C., is a veritable metaphor for the switch from the warm to the cool months, a morphing cocktail that starts off as a bright, refreshing Daiquiri and evolves into a sip that’s earthier and spicier.
-Bar manager Teddy Nixon muddles baby peas, shakes them with Plantation 3 Stars rum, lime juice, simple syrup and tarragon leaves and double-strains the mixture over ice cubes made with pomegranate and beet juices, St. Elizabeth allspice dram and The Bitter Truth Jerry Thomas’ bitters.
-As the cubes melt, it also changes from bright chlorophyll green to dark red, just like falling leaves.
-(Get the recipe here.)
+The Change in Seasons at Bar Mash is a reference to the switch from the warm to the cool months, a morphing cocktail that starts as a bright, refreshing Daiquiri and evolves into a sip that’s earthier and spicier.
+Nixon muddles baby peas, shakes them with Plantation 3 Stars rum, lime juice, simple syrup and tarragon leaves and double-strains the mixture over ice cubes made with pomegranate and beet juices, St. Elizabeth allspice dram and The Bitter Truth Jerry Thomas’ bitters.
+As the cubes melt, the color shifts from bright chlorophyll green to dark red, just like falling leaves.

-Warming spice also factors into the Storm the Beach cocktail, a Tiki drink at The Cocktail Club, a speakeasy in Charleston, S.C.
-Bar manager Ryan Welliver mixes Hamilton 86 demerara rum, Plantation O.F.T.D. rum, velvet falernum, grapefruit and lime juices, and Bittermens Elemakule Tiki bitters with a syrup made from toasted cumin seeds and cinnamon sticks.
-(Get the recipe here.)
+Warming spice also factors into the Storm the Beach cocktail, a Tiki drink at The Cocktail Club in Charleston, South Carolina.
+Bar manager Ryan Welliver mixes Hamilton 86 demerara rum, Plantation O.F.T.D. rum, velvet falernum, grapefruit and lime juices and Bittermens Elemakule Tiki bitters with a syrup made from cinnamon sticks and toasted cumin seeds.